ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 #### **GetErasableArcType**

-It returns sc-type of removable sc-arc.
+It returns sc-type of erasable sc-arc.

 ```cpp
 ...